 The risks in the real estate sector serve as an example of the interplay between the CRR requirements and the SRB.
-Some credit and market risks in the real estate sector are quantifiable, uniform and standardised and are, therefore, captured by the CRR, which provides instruments to address them.
-Other real estate risks, however, in particular the macro-prudential risk of large common exposures to the real estate sector, are not covered by the CRR.
-The SRB can therefore contribute to addressing this macro-prudential risk in the real estate sector.
+Some credit and market risks in the real estate sector are quantifiable, uniform and standardised and are, therefore, intended to be captured by the CRR, which provides instruments to address them.
+Other real estate risks, however, in particular the macroprudential risk of large common exposures to the real estate sector, are not covered by the CRR.
+The SRB can therefore contribute to addressing this macroprudential risk in the real estate sector.